Updating your name(s)

 Updating your name on WatCard:

 If you change a chosen/preferred first name, your WatCard must match in order to prevent issues when providing identification during exams and other scenarios.
 Go to the WatCard office to receive a replacement card.
-There will be no replacement fee during May 2020 for those updating their chosen/preferred name for the first time.
 When requesting a replacement WatCard your original WatCard must be returned.

 To change your student email: